 - Include a thorough investigation of the concerns/allegations and the wider context in which they may have occurred (as appropriate); - treat all children involved as being at potential risk while the child allegedly responsible for the abuse may pose a significant risk of harm to other children, they may also have considerable unmet needs and be at risk of harm themselves.
-The School will ensure a safeguarding response is in place for both the child who has allegedly experienced the abuse, and the child who has allegedly been responsible for it, and additional sanctioning work may be required for the latter; - take into account: - o that the abuse may indicate wider safeguarding concerns for any of the children involved, and consider and address the effect of wider socio-cultural contexts such as the child's/children's peer group (both within and outside the school); family; the school environment; their experience(s) of crime and victimisation in the local community; and the child/children's online presence.
-Consider what changes may need to be made to these contexts to address the child's/children's needs and to mitigate risk; and - o the potential complexity of peer-on-peer abuse and of children's experiences and consider the interplay between power, choice and consent.
+The School will ensure a safeguarding response is in place for both the child who has allegedly experienced the abuse, and the child who has allegedly been responsible for it, and additional sanctioning work may be required for the latter; - take into account: - o that the abuse may indicate wider safeguarding concerns for any of the children involved and consider and address the effect of wider socio-cultural contexts such as the child's/children's peer group (both within and outside the school); family; the school environment; their experience(s) of crime and victimisation in the local community; and the child/children's online presence.
+Consider what changes may need to be made to these contexts to address the child's/children's needs and to mitigate risk; and the potential complexity of child-on-child abuse and of children's experiences and consider the - o the potential complexity of child-on-child abuse and of children's experiences and consider the interplay between power, choice and consent.
 While children may appear to be making choices, if those choices are limited they are not consenting; - o the views of the child/children affected.
 Unless it is considered unsafe to do so (for example, where a referral needs to be made immediately), the DSL should discuss the proposed action with the child/children and their parents and obtain consent to any referral before it is made.
 The School should manage the child/children's expectations about information sharing, and keep them and their parents informed of developments, where appropriate and safe to do so.

-WHAT SHOULD YOU DO IF YOU SUSPECT EITHER THAT A CHILD MAY BE AT RISK OF OR EXPERIENCING ABUSE BY THEIR PEER(S), OR THAT A CHILD MAY BE AT RISK OF ABUSING OR MAY BE ABUSING THEIR PEER(S)?
+WHAT SHOULD YOU DO IF YOU SUSPECT EITHER THAT A CHILD MAY BE AT RISK OF OR EXPERIENCING ABUSE BY OTHER CHILDREN, OR THAT A CHILD MAY BE AT RISK OF ABUSING OR MAY BE ABUSING OTHER CHILDREN?